ferueda/structy-go/README.md

 # [Structy](https://www.structy.net/problem-index)

-This repo contains all problem sets and solutions for the course, written in Go.
+This repo contains all problem sets and solutions for the course.
+Solution and test suites are written in Go.

 ## [Link to the course](https://www.structy.net/)